 When they once met at the UN Climate Secretariat, they decided to help changing the “image” of climate change from a distant problem to a crisis that affects everyone everywhere in daily life.
 So they started to collect stories written by people from all over the world that tell their experiences with climate change.
 Afterwards a bundle of illustrators was asked to illustrate them.

 I had the luck to know Marte from her other project climate cards which I once asked her a few questions about in an interview.
 Then, one day, she reached out to ask if I would like to make an illustration for Climate Illustrated.
-I hesitated a bit, because i hadn’t seen myself as an illustrator back then.
+I hesitated a bit, because I hadn’t seen myself as an illustrator back then.
 But beside my will of being an active part of the fight against the climate crisis, I was captured by the story and by the personality of the author Melissa Schäfer – a very talented photographer from Hamburg (my home town).
 She and her partner Fred Granath made impressive photos when touring through the Arctic.
-Their favourite motif where polar bears.
+Their favourite motif are polar bears.
 No question why Melissa calls herself “the mother bear”. 🙂 These photographs are collected in a book named “Polar Tales”, available in English, German and Swedish (www.themotherbear.com )

 In my illustration I wanted to capture this magical moment of finally meeting a polar bear and its child after a long search in the cold.
 Melissa took a picture of the “mother bear” and then lowered the camera to get an undisturbed view of the situation.